Liberty Bell: Hidden in Allentown

+19th century

+In 1828, the City of Philadelphia sold the second Lester and Pack bell to St. Augustine's Roman Catholic Church, which was burned down in 1844 by an anti-Catholic mob in the Philadelphia Nativist Riots.
+The remains of the bell were recast and then housed at Villanova University in nearby Villanova, Pennsylvania.

-It is uncertain how the bell came to be cracked; the damage occurred sometime between 1817 and 1846.
-The bell is mentioned in a number of newspaper articles during that time; no mention of a crack can be found until 1846.
-In fact, in 1837, the bell was depicted in an anti-slavery publication—uncracked.
-In February 1846 Public Ledger reported that the bell had been rung on February 23, 1846, in celebration of Washington's Birthday (as February 22 fell on a Sunday, the celebration occurred the next day), and also reported that the bell had long been cracked, but had been "put in order" by having the sides of the crack filed.
-The paper reported that around noon, it was discovered that the ringing had caused the crack to be greatly extended, and that "the old Independence Bell ... now hangs in the great city steeple irreparably cracked and forever dumb".
+It is not definitively known when or how the Liberty Bell first came to be cracked, but it is known that the damage occurred sometime between 1817 and 1846 and likely toward the end of this period.
+In 1837, the bell was depicted in an anti-slavery publication, and no crack is identifiable in that image.
+Nine years later, in February 1846, the Public Ledger reported that the bell was rung the day following Washington's Birthday, on February 23, 1846.
+Since February 22 was a Sunday, the celebration occurred the next day.
+The newspaper reported that the bell had long been cracked, but had been "put in order" by having the sides of the crack filed.
+The paper reported that, around noon on February 23, 1846, it was discovered that the bell's ringing was causing the crack to be extended, and that "the old Independence Bell...now hangs in the great city steeple irreparably cracked and forever dumb."

-The most common story about the cracking of the bell is that it happened when the bell was rung upon the 1835 death of the Chief Justice of the United States, John Marshall.
-This story originated in 1876, when the volunteer curator of Independence Hall, Colonel Frank Etting, announced that he had ascertained the truth of the story.
-While there is little evidence to support this view, it has been widely accepted and taught.
-Other claims regarding the crack in the bell include stories that it was damaged while welcoming Lafayette on his return to the United States in 1824, that it cracked announcing the passing of the British Catholic Relief Act 1829, and that some boys had been invited to ring the bell, and inadvertently damaged it.
-David Kimball, in his book compiled for the National Park Service, suggests that it most likely cracked sometime between 1841 and 1845, either on the Fourth of July or on Washington's Birthday.
+The most common story about the cracking of the bell, which originated in 1876, is that it happened when the bell was rung upon the 1835 death of the Supreme Court Chief Justice John Marshall when the volunteer curator of Independence Hall, Colonel Frank Etting, announced that he had ascertained the truth of the bell's cracking.
+While there is little evidence to support Etting's view, it was widely accepted and taught.
+Other claims regarding the crack's origin include stories that it was damaged during welcoming ceremonies for Lafayette on his return to the United States in 1824, that it cracked announcing the passing of the British Roman Catholic Relief Act 1829, and that some boys had been invited to ring the bell and inadvertently damaged it.
+David Kimball, in a book authored for the National Park Service, suggests that it most likely cracked sometime between 1841 and 1845, during its ringing on either Independence Day or on Washington's Birthday.

-The Pass and Stow bell was first termed "the Liberty Bell" in the New York Anti-Slavery Society's journal, Anti-Slavery Record.
-In an 1835 piece, "The Liberty Bell", Philadelphians were castigated for not doing more for the abolitionist cause.
-Two years later, in another work of that society, the journal Liberty featured an image of the bell as its frontispiece, with the words "Proclaim Liberty".
+The Pass and Stow bell was first termed "the Liberty Bell" in Anti-Slavery Record, a journal published by the New York Anti-Slavery Society.
+Two years later, in 1837, in another publication by the society in the journal Liberty, an image of the bell appears on its cover under the heading, "Proclaim Liberty".
 In 1839, Boston's Friends of Liberty, another abolitionist group, titled their journal The Liberty Bell.
 The same year, William Lloyd Garrison's anti-slavery publication The Liberator reprinted a Boston abolitionist pamphlet containing a poem entitled "The Liberty Bell" that noted that, at that time, despite its inscription, the bell did not proclaim liberty to all the inhabitants of the land.